LeiRoF/Sextractor-driven-by-Machine-Learning/docs/Diary.md

 - I gave up with the previous tutorial due to the mess to install dependencies and make it work while lot of stuff used are deprecated.
 - I just thought about looking at PyTorch instead of TensorFlow, which looks more user-friendly.
 - I found a new tutorial to train an object detection model (yoloV5): https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data, with a [Google Colab](https://colab.research.google.com/github/ultralytics/yolov5/blob/master/tutorial.ipynb) associated to the model.
 - I succeded to train the model!
-At least, according to the output, now I have to train it on a big fdataset and look test some predictions.
+At least, according to the output, now I have to train it on a big dataset and test some predictions.

 ## 28/01/2023